-This far into the college planning process, you and your child most likely already have decided how you will pay for the bulk of his or her college needs.
+This far into the college planning process, you and your child most likely already have decided how you will pay for the bulk of his or her college tuition.
 Now is the time to search for alternative options for offsetting the high costs of the classroom and necessary materials.

 Adjust Your FAFSA

 You may already have submitted the Free Application for Federal Student Aid (FAFSA), which opens annually on October 1 for the following school year.
 The government uses the FAFSA to determine a student’s financial need and the estimated parents’ contribution.

 Regardless of whether your child secures federal financial aid, he or she should file an appeal if there’s a change in your family’s situation (e.g. job loss, medical emergency, or death of an income-earning parent) that might change your child’s eligibility.

 Search for Scholarships

-Your child should seek scholarships and grants as soon as possible.
-They often are awarded based on need, academic merit, athletic or musical talent, or participation in an organization.
+Your child should seek scholarships and grants to cover college tuition as soon as possible.
+They often are awarded based on need, academic merit, athletic or musical talent or participation in an organization.

 - Remember they often are awarded on a first-come, first-served basis.

 - Check in your local community for opportunities as well, such as local businesses, churches or organizations such as Rotary International or Kiwanis International.

 - Finally, make sure your student meets the application deadlines.

 Avoid the Debt Trap

 Loans should be a last resort.
 Although a loan represents an investment in your child’s future, it also creates debt.
 That motivates most parents and students to go for scholarship money first.
 It’s a strategy that makes sense in the long run.

 In 2014, seven in 10 students who graduated from college shouldered an average debt of $28,950 in student loans according to The Project on Student Debt, an initiative of the nonprofit Institute for College Access and Success.

 If your child does opt for a loan:

 - Make sure he or she does his or her research.
 Government loans, such as the Federal Stafford Loan, often offer lower interest rates and fees than private loans offered by banks and credit unions.